Effective potentials in a rotating spin-orbit-coupled spin-1 spinor condensate: Acknowledgements

 \section{Acknowledgements}

-SG acknowledges the support of the Science \& Engineering Research Board (SERB), Department of Science and Technology, Government of India under the project ECR/2017/001436.
-RKK and ASB are supported by the Marsden Fund of New Zealand (Contract No. UOO1726).
+AR acknowledges the support of Science \& Engineering Research Board (SERB), Department of Science and Technology, Government of India under the project SRG/2022/000057 and IIT Mandi seed-grant funds under the project IITM/SG/AR/87.
+RKK is supported by the Marsden Fund of New Zealand (Contract No. UOO1726).
+SG acknowledges support from the Science and Engineering Research Board, Department of Science and Technology, Government of India through Projects No. ECR/2017/001436 and No. CRG/2021/002597.